griffinbaker12/algoexpert/README.md

 # algoexpert

-Solutions for algorithmic problems from AlgoExpert.
+Solutions to algorithmic problems from AlgoExpert.